topcoder-platform/micro-frontends-earn-app/README.md

 5. In the `set-public-path.js` file, add the mapping to your `another-app`, challenges-app and gigs-app have already been setup as the reference.

-6. In the `App.jsx` file, add the application mount point inside the <Router> component, challenges-app and gigs-app have already been setup as the reference
+6. In the `src/App.jsx` file, add the application mount point inside the `<Router>` component, challenges-app and gigs-app have already been setup as the reference

 7. Edit your `hosts` file by mapping `127.0.0.1 local.topcoder-dev.com`